Today (UK newspaper): History

 Launched by regional newspaper entrepreneur Eddy Shah, it was bought by Tiny Rowland's conglomerate Lonrho within four months.
 Shah subsequently launched the short-lived, unsuccessful national tabloid The Post in 1988.
 Alastair Campbell was political editor and his girlfriend, Fiona Millar, was news editor.

 Alongside the daily newspaper, a Sunday edition was launched.
 Sunday Today suffered from having three editors in less than a year, and was closed early in 1987 as a cost-saving measure.

 The newspaper began a sponsorship of the English Football League at the start of 1986–87, but withdrew after a season.
 Today was sold to Rupert Murdoch's News International in 1987.
+Today was based in 70 Vauxhall Bridge Road, Pimlico, London, prior to moving to Wapping.

 Today ceased publication on 17 November 1995, the first long-running national newspaper title to close since the Daily Sketch in 1971.
 The last edition's headline was 'Goodbye, it's been great to know you".
 The editorial said: "Now we are forced into silence by the granite and unforgiving face of the balance sheet".

-Richard Stott was editor when Today ceased publication; he died in July 2007.
-Other journalists at the close included Peter Prendergast (city editor), Anne Robinson (columnist), Barry Wigmore (US editor, based in New York), David McMaster (managing editor) and the MP Tony Banks (football correspondent).
+Richard Stott was editor when Today ceased publication.
+Other journalists at the close included Peter Prendergast (city editor), Anne Robinson (columnist), Barry Wigmore (US editor, based in New York), Olga Craig, Chris Hutchins, David McMaster (managing editor) and the MP Tony Banks (football correspondent).

 Controversies

-In the immediate aftermath of the 1995 Oklahoma City bombing, the paper showed a fireman carrying the body of a young girl under the headline "In the name of Islam", however it was found that the bombing had been perpetrated by two anti-government white supremasists.
+In the immediate aftermath of the 1995 Oklahoma City bombing, the paper showed a fireman carrying the body of a young girl under the headline "In the name of Islam", however it was found that the bombing had been perpetrated by two anti-government white supremacists.

 In 1996, Hugh Grant won damages from News UK over what his lawyers called a "highly defamatory" article in January 1995.
 The newspaper had falsely claimed that Grant verbally abused a young extra with a "foul-mouthed tongue lashing" on the set of The Englishman Who Went Up a Hill But Came Down a Mountain.